uc-cdis/data-portal/docs/portal_config.md

   "requiredCerts": [], // optional; do users need to take a quiz or agree to something before they can access the site?
   "featureFlags": { // optional; will hide certain parts of the site if needed
-    "explorer": true, // required; indicates the flag and whether to hide it or not "explorerPublic": true // optional; If set to true, the data explorer page would be treated as a public component and can be accessed without login.
+    "explorer": true, // required; indicates the flag and whether to hide it or not "explorerPublic": true, // optional; If set to true, the data explorer page would be treated as a public component and can be accessed without login.
 The Data Explorer page would be publicly accessible if 1. tiered access level is set to libre OR 2. this explorerPublic flag is set to true.
     "discovery": true, // optional; whether to enable the Discovery page.
 If true, `discoveryConfig` must be present as well.
-    "discoveryUseAggMDS": true // optional, false by default; if true, the Discovery page will use the Aggregate Metadata path instead of the Metadata path.
+    "discoveryUseAggMDS": true, // optional, false by default; if true, the Discovery page will use the Aggregate Metadata path instead of the Metadata path.
 This causes the Discovery page to serve as an "Ecosystem Browser".
 See docs/ecosystem_browser.md for more details.
     "explorerStoreFilterInURL": true, // optional; whether to store/load applied filters in the URL during Data Explorer use.
-    This feature currently supports single select filters and range filters; it lacks support for search filter state, accessibility state, table state.
+    // This feature currently supports single select filters and range filters; it
+    // lacks support for search filter state, accessibility state, table state.
     "explorerHideEmptyFilterSection": false, // optional, when filtering data hide FilterSection when they are empty.
     "explorerFilterValuesToHide": ["array of strings"], // optional, Values set in array will be hidden in guppy filters.
 Intended use is to hide missing data category from filters, for this it should be set to the same as `missing_data_alias` in Guppy server config
     "studyRegistration": true, // optional, whether to enable the study registration feature